tytydraco/yessleep/out/Im_experiencing_daymares.md

 So I didn't mind spending my days here for the most part.
 But every now and then I'd get this.. overwhelming sense of impending doom
 Like the sky would completely darken yet it would be noon on the dot, people would fade away as if they were never there to begin with, time itself as the artificial construct it was would lose meaning, was it still?
 Going slow, fast or was time flowing in reverse?
 It didn't matter, in those moments I was experiencing whatever existed before time itself, and honestly, it freaked the shit out of me.

-Was I even still in reality or was this some sort of weird alternate my mind created when I was over stimulated and this is what my mind created to cope with shutting down.
+Was I even still in reality or was this some sort of weird alternate my mind created when I was over stimulated and this is what my mind filled the gaps with to cope with shutting down.

-Regardless of what it was I couldn't tell if these moments were expanding or becoming less in the time I spent in them, because after all in these very frames of what I was experiencing tike ment nothing.
+Regardless of what it was I couldn't tell if these moments were expanding or becoming less in the time I spent in them, because after all in these very frames of what I was experiencing time ment nothing.

 I was laying in my temporary bed, top bunk of course, when I realized I had entered into what we will now refer to as a 'daymare'